Q1: Briefly state how the cash book is both journal and a ledger.

 Q6: What do you understand by the balancing of accounts?

-Step 1: Total the debit and therefore the accounting of the account and determine which amount is higher by tallying both of them.
+Step 1: Total the debit and, therefore, the accounting of the account and determine which amount is higher by tallying both of them.

-Step2: the entire of the sides comprising the upper amount either on the credit or on the accounting of the account has got to be written because the grand total amount.
+Step 2: The entire of the sides comprising the upper amount either on the credit or on the accounting of the account has got to be written because the grand total amount.

 Step 3: Determine the difference of the quantity of the lower side with the grand total to work out the balancing figure.
-The balancing figure has got to be written as Balance c/d.
+The balancing figure has to be written as Balance c/d.

-Step 5: This amount of Balance c/d has got to brought down within the subsequent accounting period and treated as Balance b/d.
+Step 5: This amount of Balance c/d has got to be brought down within the subsequent accounting period and treated as Balance b/d.

 Q1: Enter the following transactions in a simple cash book for December 2016: